disorderedmaterials/dissolve/CURRENT_BRANCH.md

 # Current Branch Worklist

 ## Minor
-- Indentation for the Configuration's Generator data (a Procedure) written by Dissolve::saveInput() is incorrect.

 ## Moderate
 - Add option for Min/Max/Delta labels in Vec3Labels (and Vec3WidgetLabels), and set the Range keywords of Calculate1DProcedureNode and others to use them.